derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 imageToToggle.style.opacity = currentOpacity == 1 ? .5 : 1;
 ```

 This is admittedly an advanced code statement, but it is functionally identical to the `if`/`else`.
-We won't go into its anatomy though you could likely guess how it works.
-This approach is better for advanced JavaScript coders, but less so for beginner coders.
+We won't go into its anatomy, but you could probably guess how it works.
+It is better for advanced JavaScript coders and less so for beginner coders.

 In snippet ten there is one part comprising the line of code:
 ```